bsccf/Uni-notes/Mechanics structures and materials/Statics 2/5 Stress transformation/stress transformation for uniaxle loading.md

 It should be noted that from looking at the graph, even a material in uniaxle loading expereinces a shear stress at 45 degrees equal to half the applied stress.
 Meaning that if a material has a shear strength less than half of it's longitudional strength then it can fail without getting to its maximum longidudinal load.

 So clearly when applying stresses on materials their strength in all the different directions needs to be taken into account even if the force is only applied in one axis.
-If you thing
+If you think this is getting difficult to consider now, just wait till we get to 3D [[enjoy your slow descent into madness|lmao]].

 ### Proof
 The important thing to understand about stresses is their values depend on the direction used as axis, for uniaxle loading we only have external forces acting in one direction but we can find the stress at different inclined slices through the object which are also valid interpretations of stress just relative to a different axis.